swiftlang/swift-org-website/_posts/2024-09-17-announcing-swift-6.md

 author: [hborla]
 ---

-## Extended Memory Safety, Embedded and Cross-Platform Support, and Swift Testing

 We're delighted to announce the general availability of Swift 6.
 This is a major new release that expands Swift to more platforms and domains.

 Many people know of Swift as a language for app development, with a million apps on the App Store.
 But Swift is great for more than just apps.
 Swift’s safety, speed, and approachability make it a great choice for many other use cases including libraries, internet-scale services, and the most performance-critical and secure code.